sdds/sdds/style_guide.md

 Classes SHOULD NOT use static variables except in exceptional cases, such as for global variables.

-Static variables are not thread safe and they are therefore considered poor practice.

 Particularly for representing any temporary state inside a class body, stack variables SHALL be used in place of static variables.

 ### Static Functions

-Functions that are not exported by a class are defined as `static` and named `s_functionname ()` with no use of the project abbreviation or class name.
+Functions that are not exported by a class are defined as `static` and named `s_functionname()` with no use of the project abbreviation or class name.

 Static functions MAY be defined before first use, or MAY be prototyped and defined immediately after first use.

-Static functions SHOULD NOT be collected at the end of the class source code.

 ## Code Style